 Arthrogram.
-An X-ray to view bone structures following an injection of a contrast fluid into a joint area.
+This X-ray shows bone structures after an injection of a contrast fluid into a joint area.
 When the fluid leaks into an area that it does not belong, disease or injury may be considered, as a leak would provide evidence of a tear, opening, or blockage.

-Magnetic resonance imaging (MRI).
-A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body; can often determine damage or disease in a surrounding ligament or muscle.
+MRI.
+This test uses large magnets, radiofrequencies, and a computer to make detailed images of organs and structures within the body.
+It can often determine damage or disease in a surrounding ligament or muscle.

 Electromyogram (EMG).
-A test to evaluate nerve and muscle function.
+This test evaluates nerve and muscle function.

 Ultrasound.
-A diagnostic technique that uses high-frequency sound waves to create an image of the internal organs
+This test uses high-frequency sound waves to create an image of the internal organs

 Arthroscopy.
-A minimally-invasive diagnostic and treatment procedure used for conditions of a joint.
-This procedure uses a small, lighted, optic tube (arthroscope) that is inserted into the joint through a small incision in the joint.
-Images of the inside of the joint are projected onto a screen; used to evaluate any degenerative and/or arthritic changes in the joint; to detect bone diseases and tumors; to determine the cause of bone pain and inflammation.
+This test is used to evaluate a joint.
+It uses a small, lighted, optic tube (arthroscope) that is inserted into the joint through a small incision in the joint.
+Images of the inside of the joint are projected onto a screen.
+It's used to evaluate any degenerative or arthritic changes in the joint.
+It also detects bone diseases and tumors and may help determine the cause of bone pain and inflammation.

 Myelogram.
-Involves the injection of a dye or contrast material into the spinal canal; a specific X-ray study that also allows careful evaluation of the spinal canal and nerve roots.
+This test involves the injection of a dye or contrast material into the spinal canal.
+Next a specific X-ray study lets the healthcare provider evaluation of the spinal canal and nerve roots.

 Radionuclide bone scan.
-A nuclear imaging technique that uses a very small amount of radioactive material, which is injected into the patient's bloodstream to be detected by a scanner.
+This is a nuclear imaging technique.
+It uses a very small amount of radioactive material, which is injected into the patient's bloodstream to be detected by a scanner.
 This test shows blood flow to the bone and cell activity within the bone.

 Blood tests.
 Other blood tests may be used to check for certain types of arthritis.